 GRB users can generate products with software purchased from a vendor, developed by the user, or downloaded from the University of Wisconsin – Madison Space Science and Engineering Center’s (SSEC) Cooperative Institute for Meteorological Satellite Studies (CIMSS).
 SSEC/CIMSS developed the Community Satellite Processing Package for Geostationary Data (CSPP Geo) software with funds provided by the GOES-R Program Office.

-As of January 2019, NESDIS had accounted for 100 GRB receive stations are accounted for (planned and installed).
+As of December 2020, NESDIS had accounted for 96 GRB receive stations at 68 sites.
 GRB is a broadcast so registration is not required.
 NESDIS requests that users complete a survey on the DCS Administration and Data Distribution System (DADDS) website and join the GRB User Group.

 View GRB for more information.